maxdarling/dotfiles/README.md

 - iterm2 preserved window + font sizing via View -> Size Changes Update Profile

 - 'linearmouse' program to disable mouse acceleration in macOS

+- emacs keys (terminal, chrome, etc)
+    - ctrl-a and ctrl-e for jumping to start/end of line
+    - ctrl-k to delete right of cursor
+    - ctrl-p and ctrl-n to go prev/next (way better than up/down arrows for terminal history!)